bazineta/js8call/README.md

 - Removed the code backing the old, hidden WSJTX file menu items (open, open next in directory, decode remaining files in directory), and removed the wav12 and degrade_snr Fortran routines from the compilation.
 The routines are retained in the repository, we just don't build them.
+- Removed most of the many hidden WSJTX widgets still present in the user interface.
+Most of these were completely dead; those that were still performing work were typically moved to instance variables and supporting code.
+There's a very small amount of this left at present;
+  the bulk of it has been eliminated.
 - The UI was hardcoding use of `MS Shell Dlg 2` font  in a few places, principally in the dial offset display and the clock.
 That font is now as one with the dust of history, even on Windows;
   it was taking the startup about 200 milliseconds to figure out suitable replacements, and that’s